-16. On the basis of these criteria, the Prosecutor intends to transfer the cases of a maximum of three of the present detainees to national jurisdictions for trial.5 It will be for the Trial Chambers to decide on the requests for transfer.
-The first decision on transfer was made on 13 April 2007, when a Trial Chamber decided on the request of the Prosecutor to transfer the case of Michel Bagaragaza to The Netherlands (para.
-37).
+15. On the basis of these criteria, the Prosecutor intends to transfer the cases of a maximum of five of the present detainees to national jurisdictions for trial.
+It will be for the Trial Chambers to decide on the requests for transfer.